 Healthy fats are essential for so many bodily functions, chia contains approximately 25-40% oil, 60% of which is Omega 3 or Alpha Linoleic Acid (ALA – which is cardio-protective for women) and 20% is Omega 6 (Ali, N.M., et al., 2014).
 The fatty acid content in chia seeds has been found to increase plasma levels of ALA and EPA in postmenopausal women significantly within seven weeks with daily ingestion of 25g of milled seeds (Jin, F., et al., 2012).

 The high tocopherol content in chia aids in making the seed shelf-stable and preventing its oils from going rancid (Imran, M., eta l., 2016).

 Fibre does wonders for the body.
 It aids in the prevention of diverticulosis, as well as colorectal cancer and constipation and diarrhea.
 It balanced blood sugar levels and maintains a feeling of satiety.
 The presence of fibre in chia aids in diabetes mellitus.
 By slowing down the assimilation and absorption of glucose, it prevents blood sugar spikes.
 Fibre benefits the intestines by enhancing peristalsis and the migratory motor complex of the gastrointestinal tract.

 A greater elimination of waste, which is also brought about by the presence of fibre also increases the reduction of plasma cholesterol (Ixaina, V.Y., 2008) (Ullah, R., et al., 2015).

-A diet containing soluble and insoluble fibre have been shown to decrease the risk of coronary heart disease, lowering type 2 diabetes risk, colorectal cancer as well as balancing cholesterol levels (Reyes-Caudillo, E., et al., 2008)
+A diet containing soluble and insoluble fibre has been shown to decrease the risk of coronary heart disease, lowering type 2 diabetes risk, colorectal cancer as well as balancing cholesterol levels (Reyes-Caudillo, E., et al., 2008)